|Scientific Name||Avena fatua|

-Wild oat prefers most soils, like heavy, light, acid and alkaline, but is particularly troublesome in cereals on heavy land.
+Wild oat prefers most soils, like heavy, light, acid and alkaline, but is particularly troublesome in cereals on heavy soil.

 Additional Crop Information

-A. fatua is widely distributed in North America and Australia (A. fatua and A. sterilis), in Europe mostly A. fatua, in Africa mostly A. sterilis.
-It is widespread in summer wheat production and due to a very high growth rate it greatly reduces yield.
-Because its comparable to wheat, it is very competitive; only 5 plants/ha (2 plants/a.) are tolerated on wheat seed propagation fields.
-Infested wheat seeds are difficult tot clean.
+Wild oat is widely distributed in North America and Australia (A. fatua and A. sterilis), in Europe mostly A. fatua, in Africa mostly A. sterilis.
+It is widespread in spring wheat production and due to its very high growth rate it greatly reduces yield.
+Because it develops similar to wheat, it is very competitive; only 5 plants/ha (2 plants/a.) are tolerated on wheat seed propagation fields.
+Infested wheat seed is difficult to clean.

-Sowing clean crop seeds and stubble cultivation induces wild oat germination, deep soil tillage in winter results in seed mortality due to fatal germination and rotating with winter annual crop or forage crops mainly in areas with high infestation rates may control the weed.
+Sowing clean crop seeds, stubble cultivation induces wild oat germination, deep soil tillage in winter results in seed mortality due to fatal germination and rotating with winter annual crop or forage crops mainly in areas with high infestation rates may control the weed.

 Choose directly from Category